 Yes.
 Check.
 It was that.
 I was elated to see Nixon in China.

 I’d not say I’m a John Adams fan, but I’m certainly no detractor.
-He’s had a long career, his music fits into many different types of genres in my mind, some of it amazing, some not so much so.
+He’s had a long career, and his music fits into many different types of genres in my mind, some of it amazing, some not so much so.
 That tired tag of “minimalism” that’s ascribed to him seems quite silly to me.
 Perhaps to someone who listens to Classic FM, his music is daring and strange, but for someone groomed on new wave, I’d have to honestly say a good bit of John Adams music is positively baroque, and often, in a great and emotional way.

 Invited by what I guess I’d have to call “Opera Aficionados” to see the show, I’ll be honest, I kept many of my opinions to myself.
-See, I don’t go to opera to often because it’s freaky expensive, generally predictable, and in my experience, inconsistent.
-I don’t mind inconsistent experimental theater at $10 a ticket, but certainly I don’t want to pay $80 for distant balcony tickets to a mediocre production.
+See, I don’t go to opera too often because it’s freaky expensive, generally predictable, and in my experience, inconsistent.
+I don’t mind inconsistent experimental theater at $10 a ticket, but certainly, I don’t want to pay $80 for distant balcony tickets to a mediocre production.

-And let’s get real, despite the overwhelming great local press the Vancouver production got of Nixon in China, despite my never having seen this before, and despite my limited knowledge of Opera…as they say on American Idol, this was “One Hot Mess!”
-Oh sweet Jesus and Pat Nixon!
+And let’s get real, despite the overwhelming great local press the Vancouver production got of Nixon in China, despite my having never seen this before, and despite my limited knowledge of Opera…as they say on American Idol, this was “One Hot Mess!”
+Oh, sweet Jesus and Pat Nixon!